Citybop has the coolest things to do in Monterey

 Carmel by the Sea

-Continue south to the historic Carmel Mission.
-This is the second of the 21 California Missions that were established by the Spanish Carmelites between 1769 to 1833.
+Continue south to the historic Carmel Mission, the second of the 21 California Missions that were established by the Spanish Carmelites between 1769 to 1833.
 The Carmel Mission is a short distance from the wild yet beautiful Carmel Beach State Park, and Monastery Beach.
-There's a Carmelite Monastery beach this beach, with a church usually open to the public.
+There's a Carmelite Monastery behind this beach, with a church usually open to the public.

 State Parks near Monterey